Updated Content on 6/23/2023

 Without a headline that really speaks to the user, no one will stick around long enough to see the rest of the page.
 Make sure your value proposition is clearly and immediately stated.
 Fun, exciting language is always a plus as long as it fits your brand voice.
 Try to keep your headline between 5-10 words.

 Give more insight into the product for visitors.
 What will they gain by buying or downloading your offer?
 Make it short and snappy so that users will move quickly to the meat of your landing page.

 This is where you tell those prospects everything that wouldn’t fit in your headline and subheading.
 How will your offer solve their pain points?
 What might happen if they don’t download or buy?
-The more powerful your copy, the more likely those prospects will be to share their contact information.
+Using the words “you” and “your” will make your writing feel more personable.
+The more powerful your copy, the more likely those prospects will share their contact information.

-Your CTA is probably the most important component of the landing page, even if it’s located at the bottom.
+Your CTA is the most crucial component of the landing page, even if you put it at the bottom.
 This is where you convince someone who’s read everything on the page to move forward.
+CTA’s could include asking readers to sign up for a newsletter, download a free guide, or purchase a product.
 Dozens of blogs exist to help you craft the perfect CTA language, so do your research first.

 Contrasting Submit Button

 As tempting as it may be to blend the colors of your submit button with the scheme of the page, that’s the wrong thing to do.
 You want that button to stand out, to grab attention.
 The colors can complement, but they can’t blend in.
 Great colors to use are bold and bright, such as red, orange, and green.

 There’s a lot of stuff to cram onto one page, and keeping it all above the fold is even more challenging.
 Still, you want to make sure as much of the copy as possible is visible upon arrival.
 The headline, subheading, image, and CTA must be above the fold.
 Other things may go below but don’t make those visitors scroll too far.